What is an executor of a will, and why do you need one?

 What’s an executor and why you need one

-When writing your will, one of the biggest decisions to make is choosing an executor.
-Your executor manages your estate when you die, putting your last wishes into action.
-An executor can be a family member, friend, lawyer or other professional, or a trustee company such as State Trustees.
+When writing your will, one of the biggest decisions to make is choosing an executor of a will.
+The executor of a will manages your estate when you die, putting your last wishes into action.
+Executors of wills can be family members, friends, lawyers, or other professionals, or a trustee company such as State Trustees.
 Whichever you choose, there are a few things you should consider first.

-The main obligations of an executor are quite straightforward.
-It’s important to pick someone who is dependable, well-organised, honest and vigilant.
+We are often asked what is an executor of a will.
+The main obligations are quite straightforward.
+It’s important to pick someone dependable, well-organised, honest and vigilant.

-- Protecting the person’s assets.
-You need to make sure the assets are safe so that they can be given out as the person wanted them to be.
+• Protecting the person’s assets.
+You need to make sure the assets are safe so that they can be given out as the person intended.
 This might include taking out insurance or making an inventory.

-- Setting up trusts and administering them, if that is part of the instructions in the will.
+• Setting up a trust and administering it, if that is part of the instructions in the will.
 A trust might be set up to look after and protect assets for a child until they reach a certain age.

 You can choose to administer the estate yourself or ask a trustee company, like us, to administer the estate for you.